WorkloadAutomation/ibm-workload-automation-chart/README.md

    a.
 Add the repository:

-        helm repo add workload https://workloadautomation.github.io/ibm-workload-automation-chart/stable
+        helm repo add <repo_name> https://workloadautomation.github.io/ibm-workload-automation-chart/stable, where <repo_name> represents the name of the chosen local repository

    b.
 Update the Helm chart:

         helm repo update

    c.
 Pull the Helm chart:

-       helm pull workload/workload-automation-prod
+        helm pull <repo_name>/workload-automation-prod

-   where, workload/ibm-workload-automation-prod, represents the chosen image repository

 **Update your chart:**

         helm repo update

-2. Customize the deployment.
+1. Customize the deployment.
 Configure each product component by adjusting the values in the `values.yaml` file.
 See these parameters and their default values in [Configuration Parameters](#configuration-parameters).
 By default a single server, console, and agent is installed.

 >**Note:**  If you specify the `waconsole.engineHostName` and `waconsole.enginePort` parameters in the `values.yaml` file, only a single engine connection related to an engine external to the cluster is automatically defined in the Dynamic Workload Console using the values assigned to these parameters.
 By default, the values for these parameters are blank, and the server is deployed within the cluster and the engine connection is related to the server in the cluster.
 If, instead, you deploy both a server within the cluster and one external to the cluster, a single engine connection is automatically created in the console using the values of the parameters related to the external engine (server).
 If you require an engine connection to the server deployed within the cluster, you must define the connection manually.

 3. Deploy the instance by running the following command:

-        helm install -f values.yaml <workload_automation_release_name> workload/workload-automation-prod -n <workload_automation_namespace>
+        helm install -f values.yaml <workload_automation_release_name> <repo_name>/workload-automation-prod -n <workload_automation_namespace>

 where, <workload_automation_release_name> is the deployment name of the instance.
 **TIP:** Because this name is used in the server component name and the pod names, use a short name or acronym when specifying this value to ensure it is readable.